-Part 5.
-Aero drome Manual for operators 1
+Part t 5.
+A ero drome Manual for operators 1

-1. Ae erodro ome Manual for airport operations 1
+1. Aer odro ome Manual for airport operations 1

-1.1.
-Airp ort operating permit 1
+1. 1. ort operating permit

-1.2.
-EAS SA requirements for certificates 1
+1. 2.
+A requirements for certificates

-1.3.
+1. 3.
 Sco pe and purpose of the Aerodrome Manual 1

-1.4.
+1. 4.
 Site -specific information Arlanda 1

-2. Sv vedav ria's safety management system 2
+2. Swe dav ia's safety management system 2

-2.2.
+2. 2.
 Safe ety Management System 2

-2.2 2.1.
+2.2.1 ١.
 Scope of the safety management system 2

-2.2 2.2.
-Safety Policy 4
+2.2.2 2.
+Safety Policy ∠

-2.2 2.3.
+2.2.3.
 Safety responsibilities for key personnel 5

-2.2 2.4.
+2.2.4 1.
 Document Management 8

-2.2 2.5.
+2.2.5 5.
 Process for Risk Identification and Risk Evaluation 8

-2.2 meas 2.6. sures Monitoring and follow-up of the implementation and effect of risk-reducing 11
+m 2.2.6 easu Monitoring and follow-up of the implementation and effect of risk-reducing 11

-2.2 2.7.
-Monitoring and follow-up of aviation safety performance 13
+2.2.7 Monitoring and follow-up of aviation safety performance

-2.2 2.8.
-Incident Reporting 19
+2.2.8 Incident Reporting

-2.2 2.9.
-Emergency Planning 20
+2.2.9 Emergency Planning

-2.2 2.10.
-Management of Change 21
+2.2.1 10.
+Management of Change

-2.2 2.11.
-Promotion of Safety
+2.2.1 Promotion of Safety

-2.2 2.12.
-Outcomes from SMS
+2.2.1 Outcomes from SMS

-2.5.
-Rep porting of accidents and serious incidents to the authorities 30
+2. 5. orting of accidents and serious incidents to the authorities

-2.6. of alcohol, psychoactive substances and medicines
+2. 6. of alcohol, psychoactive substances and medicines

-3. Qı ualific ation and training of airport staff 34
+3. Qua lific ation and training of airport staff 34

-4. De escrip tion of the airport 34
+4. Des crip tion of the airport 34

-5. Av ailab le aeronautical information services and issuing of information 34
+5. Ava ilab le aeronautical information services and issuing of information 34

-6. Ai rport dimensions and related information 34
+6. Airp ort dimensions and related information 34

-7. Ai rport reporting 35
+7. reporting

-8. Ac cess to the airport's movement area 36
+• to the airport's movement area

-8.1.
-Coc rdination with Security 37
+rdination with Security

-9. In: 38 spect ion and reporting of the operational condition of the movement area
+9. ion and reporting of the operational condition of the movement are

-- ion and maintenance of visual and non-visual aids, including vstems 38
+ion and maintenance of visual and non-visual aids, including stems 38

 - on and maintenance of airport equipment, including vehicles

-11.1. ntenance, general
+• ntenance, general

-11.1. ventive Maintenance
+11 1.2. /entive Maintenance

-11.2. nedial Maintenance
+11 1.3. nedial Maintenance

-11.4. eration and maintenance of aircraft equipment
+11 1.4.
+Ope ration and maintenance of aircraft equipment 40

-11.5. icle operation and maintenance
+11 icle operation and maintenance

-11.6. ventive vehicle inspections
+11 1.6. ventive vehicle inspections

-11.7. ntenance plan
+11 1.7. ntenance plan